Aksay Kazakh Autonomous County: History

 The Aksai Kazakh Autonomous Region Preparatory Committee was set up in 1953, south of Dunhuang.
 On April 26, 1954, the Aksai Kazak Autonomous Region was established.
 In 1955, it was renamed Aksai Kazakh Autonomous County.

 Geography

 The county lies on the northern edge of the Tibetan Plateau and has an average elevation of about 3,200 meters.

 The county is bordered by the city of Dunhuang to the north, Qinghai to the south, Subei Mongol Autonomous County to the east, and Xinjiang to the west.

 The Big Harteng River (大哈尔腾河) and the Little Harteng River (小哈尔腾河) both flow through the southern portion of the county.
 The Sugan Lake, which actually comprises the Big Sugan Lake (大苏干湖) and the Little Sugan Lake (小苏干湖) is located in the county.

 Climate

 The county experiences an average annual rainfall of 100 mm, an average annual temperature of 5.4 °C and an annual frost-free period of 90 days.

 Administrative divisions

-The county governs one town and three townships.
+The county governs one town, three townships, and one other township-level division.